HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Experiments

 \subsection{Inverse Folding}

 Inverse folding, also known as structure-conditioned protein sequence design, aims to discover protein sequences that can fold into the given structures~\citep{dauparas2022robust,hsu2022learning}.
-Referring to the experimental setup in \cite{wang2024dplm,hsieh2025elucidating}, the CAMEO 2022 and PDB Date Split datasets are used for evaluation.
+Referring to the experimental setup in established studies~\cite{wang2024dplm,hsieh2025elucidating}, the CAMEO 2022 and PDB Date Split datasets are used for evaluation.
 Compared to the one-to-one structure prediction, the inverse folding has a one-to-many nature.
 There could be multiple distinct amino acid sequences that can fold into a target structure, in addition to its natural sequence.
 Therefore, rather than calculating the recovery rate of the natural protein sequence, the evaluation should estimate the self-consistency between the target structure and refolded structure of the designed protein sequence~\citep{liu2025protinvtree}.
 We calculate the \texttt{scRMSD} and \texttt{scTM} with the assistance of ESMFold~\citep{lin2023evolutionary}.

 The performance of \ourname{} and four baseline methods are summarized in Table~\ref{tab6}, with all sampling procedures run five times with different seeds.
-The evaluation conclusions for each model are relatively close to those in Table~\ref{tab5}.
-ESM3 stands out the best among all methods, excels in completing the remaining multimodal context when sufficient initial information is provided.
+The evaluation results largely align with those in Table~\ref{tab5}, with MultiFlow standing out for its training on synthetic inverse-folding data.
+ESM3 performs best among all methods, excelling at completing the remaining multimodal context when sufficient initial information is provided.
 Then, \ourname{} performs highly comparable to the DPLM-2 series at both $\sim$150M and $\sim$650M scales.
 Such completely zero-shot inverse folding results demonstrate that \ourname{} has estimated the joint-distribution of protein sequence-structure sufficiently well.
 Besides, the sampling strategy of \ourname{} is analyzed in Appendix~\ref{asec:temp_cfg_inv_folding}.